KylerFrazier/Strong-Gravitational-Lenses-and-Machine-Learning/README.md

 <br>
 The file `clasify.py` will take the pickled model tuner, which contains the best model and performance data, and classify some testing data with it.
 It then outputs useful plots and information.<br>
 <br>
-*Note:* The data used for training and testing is not included in this repo, as it is not yet public.
+**Note:** The data used for training and testing is not included in this repo, as it is not yet public.<br>
+**Note:** To see the code that was included directly in the BSc Thesis, change to the `latex` branch.